Decorating with Retro Furniture

 Retro and Vintage Collectables and Lighting

 Retro furniture, collectables and Lighting easily show signs of sloppy repair.
-Still they deserve a good look for signs of glued repairs, chips in ceramics or tears and stains in soft materials.
+Still, they deserve a good look for signs of glued repairs, chips in ceramics or tears and stains in soft materials.
 If you are buying for decorative purposes a minor flaw can be overlooked, but if you are buying a retro collectable item as an investment the piece must be flawless, and totally original.
-Ideally it should clearly represent the vintage and region that it came from.
+Ideally, it should clearly represent the vintage and region that it came from.
 The Italian lamp in the image is a perfect example.

-Famous Retro Designers
+Renown Retro Furniture Designers

-Of course the designers in their time were not thought of as retro designers.
-Back in the 1950s through the 1960s, furniture designs went through a transitions and the designers were considered modern, ‘space age’ and regarded as innovators.
+Of course, the designers in their time were not thought of as retro designers.
+Back in the 1950s through the 1960s, furniture designs went through transitions and the designers were considered modern, ‘space age’ and regarded as innovators.
 They were breaking away from earlier traditions and became daring in many concepts.

 The G-plan concept broke free from the concept that one had to buy furniture in complete suites and space exploration inspired many designs that have gone out of fashion and have re-emerged as sought after art deco collectables.